 Floods can sometimes be predictable.
 For example, charting the habitual swelling of the tides establishes typical water levels and indicates when coastal areas might be prone to flooding.
-However, more often than not, floods can arise without warning; rivers, lakes or the sea can overrun, swamp defenses and surge through the surrounding areas.
+However, floods can arise without warning; rivers, lakes or the sea can overrun, swamp defenses and surge through the surrounding areas.

 The fickle nature of weather in the U.S. only exacerbates the unpredictability of floods.
 Further, with so many areas susceptible to flooding, one unexpected severe storm can trigger widespread, damaging floods.
 Solid preparation and a thorough flood plan will protect your business from possible flooding.

 It is impossible to completely flood-proof your property, but preparation can lower your business’ risk of damage and reduce business interruptions.

 Begin your preparation by consulting your area’s flood risk map, which you can find at www.floodsmart.gov.

 Once you’ve assessed your risk, prepare your business.
 Buy and install products that fortify your property against water.
 Consider the following precautions when building or remodeling:

 - Purchase flood boards for your doors that you can install when flooding is imminent.